The 50 Best Celebrity Mugshots, Hot and Famous Mugshots of all time

 Arrest mugshots are public record images originally published by the law enforcement agency on their public websites following an arrest.

-The mugshot publishing industry scrapes the arrest information and public domain images to republish mugshots online, in mugshot databases and in tabloids.
+The mugshot publishing industry scrapes the arrest information and public mugshots to republish them online, in mugshot databases and in tabloids.

 One way to reduce the probability of a mugshot being published online is for the arrestee to surrender and be booked in a rural sheriff or police department that does not publish mugshot information online.